 Steve has both studied and taught voice, piano, French Horn and guitar since the early 1980s, and has directed church and synagogue choirs, local operas and has sung and performed and as a soloist.

-After focusing on opera and musical theater he returned to his first love, songwriting, and for the last 7 years has been performing solo as well as part of Myler and Starr.
+After focusing on opera and musical theater he returned to his first love, songwriting, and for the last 12 years has been performing and recording solo as well as part of Myler and Starr.

 He and his friend, author Rob Woodard, formed a songwriting partnership in the early 1980s.
 Two of their collaborations are featured on “In the Dark of the City”, and an additional one on “Swoop to the Tonic”.
 Kent’s muse has been on overdrive of late and a CD of brand new songs is coming soon.